U.S. Crude Prices Climb After Data Shows Drop in Supplies

 Still, there are some risks on the horizon.
 Fuel stockpiles are building up: gasoline inventories rose 3.1 million barrels and diesel inventories rose by 600,000 barrels last week, the EIA said.
 Analysts surveyed by The Wall Street Journal were expecting a 2.5 million barrel increase in gasoline supplies and anticipated that diesel supplies would fall by 2 million barrels.

-U.S. producers have pounced on the higher crude prices.
-Output rose by 128 million barrels a day last week to 9.878 million barrels a day -- a record.
+And U.S. producers have pounced on the higher crude prices.
+Output rose by 128,000 barrels a day last week to 9.878 million barrels a day -- a record.
 This rising supply, along with higher prices, risks OPEC members cheating on their deal, analysts said.

 "If rapid U.S. supply growth does end up becoming apparent toward the middle of 2018, pressure to maintain cuts will increase as the expiry of the current accord draws near," said consultancy JBC Energy.